by-cx/cowboys/README.md

 All three services are configurable but the most important is output of *timetraveler* that logs progress of the battle.

-To boot up everything run this:
+To boot up everything do this:

 ```shell
 docker-compose up -d
 docker-compose logs -f timetraveler
 ```

+The *timetraveler* log contains all info about the battle.
+When the battle finishes only *nats* service suppose to be up.
+All other containers will stop.

-To check if all is good run this:
+To check if the code should be ok run this:

 ```shell
 make test
 ```

-To build a new docker image follow this:
+To build a new docker image run this:

 ```shell
 make image